Snowflake-Labs/sfquickstarts/site/sfguides/src/servicenow_to_snowflake_connector/servicenow_to_snowflake_connector.md

 One of the last steps asks you to create application registry if you want to use OAuth2 authentication.
 Let's focus on it for a while.

 Please have two tabs in your browser open for the next part, as you will have to copy some data from Snowflake to ServiceNow®.
-* From the Snowflake side, we want the connector to generate the **re-direct URL** which we will paste into the Application Registry, and
+* From the Snowflake side, we want the connector to generate the **redirect URL** which we will paste into the Application Registry, and
 * From the ServiceNow® side we want the Application Registry to provide the **Client ID** and **secret**, which we then paste into Snowflake.

 ### On the Snowflake hand